Shaaali/identity-apps/docs/references/idp-settings/mfa-and-jit-user-provisioning-with-idp.md

 ## How do you know if it is going to break?

-In scenarios which the authentication flow is going to break, the following warning will be displayed.
+For scenarios in which the authentication flow is going to break, the following warning will be displayed.
 This displays the connections (identity providers) that have JIT disabled.

 <img :src="$withBase('/assets/img/references/idp-settings/jit-mfa-conflict.png')" alt="MFA based Sign-in flow with JIT user provisioning">